 Climate Change Strategies

 Moreover, collaboration with a broad range of external stakeholders is essential for the Group as it implements initiatives aimed at realizing a carbon-free society.
-To this end, Mitsubishi Estate has joined the Japan Climate Leaders' Partnership (JCLP)*, a coalition of companies taking action against climate crisis, and working to collaborate with other companies to enact policy proposals to the government with the aim of decarbonization.
+To this end, Mitsubishi Estate has joined the Japan Climate Leaders' Partnership (JCLP)*2, a coalition of companies acting against the climate crisis, and working to collaborate with other companies to enact policy proposals to the government with the aim of decarbonization.

-The Mitsubishi Estate Group will deepen initiatives through its business activities to respond steadily to climate change in line with these targets and ideas.
+The Mitsubishi Estate Group will respond steadily to climate change by deepening the initiatives it takes through its business activities in line with this basic policy and approach.

 Energy Management Initiatives